LDAP

 LDAP¶

-The Identity module has built-in LdapExternalLoginProvider
+The Identity module has built-in OpenLdapManager

-and OpenLdapManager
+and ActiveDirectoryLdapManager

 services.
 It implements LDAP authentication and gets user info for external login.